Getting a Mortgage on a Concrete House

 You’ve fallen in love with a concrete property and you want to buy it.
 Great!
 But what are your mortgage options?

-You may have heard that it’s harder to secure lending on a concrete construction.
-In some cases this may be true, but it’s certainly possible.
+You may have heard that securing a concrete house mortgage is harder.
+This may be true in some cases, but it’s certainly possible.

 Can you get a mortgage on a concrete construction home?

-The reason it’s harder is because homes built using concrete are classed as a ‘non-standard’ construction, which means there’ll be fewer lenders willing to approve your borrowing request.
+It’s harder because homes built using concrete are classed as non-standard construction, which means fewer lenders will approve your borrowing request.

-Lenders categorise properties as either standard or non-standard as a way of mitigating their risk in the property construction itself.
+Lenders categorise properties as either standard or non-standard to mitigate their risk in the construction of the property itself.

-Traditional bricks and mortar properties are viewed as relatively low risk in regards to maintenance and how easy they are to resell if the lender has to repossess the property.
+Traditional brick-and-mortar properties are viewed as relatively low risk in terms of maintenance and ease of reselling if the lender has to repossess the property.

-Additionally, the value of a standard property typically increases over time, which makes them a more attractive option.
+Additionally, the value of a standard property typically increases over time, making it a more attractive option.

 Maximise your chance of approval with specialist advice from a mortgage expert.